fs-webcomponents/fs-person-chip/README.md

 # fs-person-chip

-Display the portrait, name, and lifespan of a person
+An __experimental__ Polymer component that displays the portrait, name, lifespan, and ID of a person in the FamilySearch Tree.
+Inspired by [Material Design chip](https://www.google.com/design/spec/components/chips.html).